-- I. Required core courses for students majoring in Management or Accounting-18 hours: ACCT 215; MGMT 300, 313, 350, 380, 480. - II.
-Required core courses outside the major-13 hours: ECON 101, 102, 306; STAT 185 or 225.
-Note: STAT 225 is required for the Operations Management Concentration.

-- III.
-Other departmental requirements-30-34 hours: ACCT 216; ACCT 340 or MGMT 386; MGMT 398, 491; one course from MGMT 482, 489 or 499; and 15-19 hours of coordinated work from one of the Management Concentrations listed below.
+- I. Required core courses for students majoring in Management or Accounting-22 hours: ACCT 215: MGMT 220, 300, 313, 350, 380, 480, 483. - II.
+Required core courses outside the major-13 hours: ECON 101, 102, 306; STAT 185 or 225. - III.
+Other departmental requirements: 26-29 hours: ACCT 216; ACCT 340 or MGMT 386; MGMT 398, 484; one course from MGMT 489 or 499; and 12-15 hours of coordinated work from one of the Management Concentrations listed below.
 Any substitution for specific courses must be approved in writing by the department chair.
-Students must have a grade of C or better in ACCT 215, 216, MGMT 480 and 491 to graduate. - IV.
+Students must have a grade of C or better in ACCT 215, 216, MGMT 480, 483 and 484 to graduate. - IV.
 Students must take and pass the management competency exam within one year prior to graduation as their demonstration of degree competency.
 The exam is administered during the fall and spring semesters only, not during the summer.
 Meeting published departmental standards regarding a designated presentation demonstrates oral competency.
 A passing score on a standardized test after achieving junior standing demonstrates computer (business technology) competency.